amolenaar/elixir_lambda/README.md

     make test

+## Building a Lambda function

+A Lambda function can be any function defined by `ModuleName.function_name`.
+The function should take two arguments, `event` and `context`.

+A simple Lambda handler module could look like this:

+    defmodule Example do

+      def hello(_event, _context) do
+        {:ok, %{ :message => "Elixir on AWS Lambda" }}
+      end

+    end

+The event is a dictionary with event information.
+The contents depends on the type of event received (API Gateway, SQS, etc.).

+The response can be in the form:

+    {:ok, [content_type,] content}

+Content can be a dictionary or list, in which case it's serialized to JSON.
+If its a binary (string) it will be returned as `text/plain` by default.
+Any other type will be "inspected" returned as `application/octet-stream` by default.

+If a `content_type` is provided that is used instead.
+Binary content is returned as is, the rest is "inspected".

+The context object contains some extra info about the event:

+  - `:content_type`
+  - `:request_id`
+  - `:deadline`
+  - `:function_arn`
+  - `:trace_id`
+  - `:client_context`
+  - `:cognito_identity`

+The runtime is bundled with [Jason](https://hex.pm/packages/jason), a fast 100% Elixir JSON serializer/deserializer.

 ## Some work/considerations

 - [X] How to deal with consolidated bem files (used for protocols) - for now,